I am learning about printing history along with seed company history. Unexpected, but cool.

 This explanation is really good!
 Good ol' Ebay just cast this up on the shores of my blog.

 Horticultural engraver and electrotyper, was born at Antwerp, Belgium, in 1850.
 When eighteen years of age he came to America, locating in Philadelphia, and secured employment in one of the leading engraving establishments.
 In 1870 he began business for himself.
 His proficiency quickly brought him to the front, and success greeted his venture.
-In 1885 he began the study of horticultural engraving and electrotyping, and since then he has had practically monopoly of this business.
+In 1885 he began the study of horticultural engraving and electrotyping, and since then he has had practically a monopoly of this business.
 His engravings are used on all parts of the globe, from the Russian capital to the Cape of Good Hope, and from the American continent to Australia.
 He has practically revolutionized the seed and floral trade, enabling any seedsman to illustrate his catalogue at comparatively little expense.
 Catalogues of new engravings are issued yearly, of which he furnishes duplicates at a very moderate charge.

 Some four years ago Mr. Blanc began the cultivation of cactus plants for pleasure, and appreciating their beauty, as well as their ease of cultivation in apartments and gardens, he concluded to make them popular, and went into the business on an extensive scale.
 He engaged collectors in all parts of the world, and under the firm name of A. Blanc & Co. this is now the largest establishment known for the cultivation and propagation of these interesting plants.
 They supply most of the wholesale houses here as well as in Europe.
 Their yearly exhibitions in Horticultural Hall usually attract the greatest attention, plants being shown there that cannot be duplicated anywhere.

 A. Blanc & Co.'s catalogue and "Hints on Cacti" are most beautiful works, well calculated to give the craze to every lover of the curious and interesting.
 Their extensive greenhouses at Forty-eighth and Walnut streets have proved to be very attractive to connoisseurs.
-From there they supply not only the humble artisan who wants few plants for his window, but also the Royal Gardens at Kew, England, where can be seen some giant cacti in all their glory, and which excite the wonder and admiration of all who visit these well known gardens.
+From there they supply not only the humble artisan who wants a few plants for his window, but also the Royal Gardens at Kew, England, where can be seen some giant cacti in all their glory, and which excite the wonder and admiration of all who visit these well known gardens.
 A. Blanc & Co. have also agencies near Tucson, Arizona, and Monterey, Mex."
 From: 1891 - Philadelphia and Popular Philadelphians

 Below is a page from a Vilmorin-Andrieux & Cie, 1888 catalog from which a seed company or nursery could order electrotype printing plates.